-- K1. a critical understanding of inclusive, transformational leadership and people management approaches (people) - K2. an in-depth knowledge of how to develop and implement organisational strategy that responds to change and contributes to the success of organisations and the communities in which they are situated, including considerations of sustainability, the environment, and corporate social responsibility - K3. an analytical understanding of the need for effective decision making and the application of thinking and problem-solving skills - K4. a critical knowledge of successful and collaborative relationships both within and between organisations and communities - K5. an accomplished familiarity of research and data to understand challenges and develop and implement solutions - K6.
-A critical understanding of theories and concepts in general business management
+- K1. a critical understanding of inclusive, transformational leadership and people management approaches (people) - K2. an in-depth knowledge of how to develop and implement organisational strategy that responds to change and contributes to the success of organisations and the communities in which they are situated including considerations of sustainability, the environment, and corporate social responsibility - K3. an analytical understanding of the need for effective decision making and the application of thinking and problem-solving skills - K4. a critical knowledge of successful and collaborative relationships both within and between organisations and communities - K5. an accomplished familiarity of research and data to understand challenges and develop and implement solutions - K6. a critical understanding of theories and concepts in the field of international business management.